joelnz/graphql-mock-data-generator/README.md

 ## How to Use

 1. Clone the repository by running `git clone https://github.com/joelnz/graphql-mock-data-generator` in your terminal.
-2. Install the required dependencies by running `npm install` in your terminal.
+2. Install dependencies with `npm install`.
-3. Create a JSON configuration file with the schema you want to use.
-The configuration file should include the query, fields to be generated, and the number of results you want.
+3. Edit the `config.json` file in the project root directory to define your schema and specify the fields you want to generate mock data for.
-4. Generate mock data by running `npm start -- --config path/to/config.json` in your terminal.
-This will print the generated mock data to the console.
+4. Run the tool with `npm start`.
+This will generate mock data and print it to the console.

 ### Example Config File

-Here's an example configuration file:

 ```json
 {